Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: Discussion

-Though restricted to multi-agent Markov decision processes, \citet{Cazenave10} and later \citet{f63dc22521f74ed399c1f5a52d864d82} demonstrated respectively that multi-agent path planning and cooperative multi-agent reinforcement learning problems can be efficiently solved one agent at a time.
-However, our work applies to a broader class, \ie decentralized partially observable Markov decision processes. \citet{KOVARIK2022103645} demonstrated similarly that simultaneous-move games can be solved as sequential-move ones using extensive-form games, yet providing no practical computational theory nor algorithms.
-The shift from simultaneous- to sequential-move centralized training for decentralized execution paradigm lays the foundations for enhancing exact and approximate planning and reinforcement learning algorithms for cooperative and, eventually, competitive and mixed-motive partially observable stochastic games.
+Studies conducted by \citet{Cazenave10} and subsequent research by \citet{f63dc22521f74ed399c1f5a52d864d82} demonstrated that one can effectively solve both multi-agent path planning and multi-agent cooperative reinforcement learning problems, one agent at a time.
+However, \citet{f63dc22521f74ed399c1f5a52d864d82} limited their approach to sequential policies, thereby hindering the ability to derive optimal decentralized policies in general cases.
+Our research advances this field by applying a broader framework of Dec-POMDP while offering an optimal dynamic programming theory.
+This paradigm was applied successfully in subclasses of simultaneous-move Dec-POMDPs, namely two and many-player hierarchical information-sharing Dec-POMDPs \cite{xie2020optimally,peralez2024solving}.
+Similarly, \citet{koops2023recursive} employs a sequential-move centralized training paradigm for decentralized control but confines the analysis to a tree-search algorithm, specifically the multi-agent A* (MAA*) \cite{SzerC06,OliehoekSV08,OliehoekSAW13}.
+Additionally, \citet{KOVARIK2022103645} demonstrated that simultaneous-move games could be treated as sequential-move problems through extensive-form games, although they did not provide a practical computational theory or algorithms.
+We posit that transitioning from simultaneous- to sequential-move centralized training for decentralized execution establishes a foundation for enhancing exact and approximate planning and reinforcement learning algorithms applicable to cooperative, competitive, and ultimately mixed-motive partially observable stochastic games.